San Diego State vs. San Jose State NCAA Football Odds, Plays and Insights | October 15, 2021

 San Jose State Stats and Trends

-- So far this year San Jose State has one win against the spread.
+- San Jose State has one win against the spread in six games this year.

-- This year, the Spartans are winless ATS when entering a game as an underdog of 8 points or more.
+- The Spartans have yet to cover the spread this season when underdogs by 8 points or more.

 - San Jose State's games this year have gone over the total in three out of six opportunities (50%).

-- San Jose State is 1-2 against the spread and 3-0 overall when the team scores more than 16.6 points.
+- When San Jose State scores more than 16.6 points, it is 1-2 against the spread and 3-0 overall.

-- San Jose State is 1-3 against the spread and 3-1 overall when the team piles up over 270.0 yards.
+- In games that San Jose State totals more than 270.0 yards, the team is 1-3 against the spread and 3-1 overall.

 - The Spartans have turned the ball over 13 times this season, four more turnovers than the Aztecs have forced (9).